samoshkin/dotfiles/readme.md

 Sorry, but there's no fully automated installation script that could be run on a fresh MacOS installation and procude a full-blown setup in a one shot.
 I tried to implement it in a past, but it turns to be overcomplicated.
 It's better to copy and run a piece of code and validate the outcome.

-Basically, this repo contains set of config files that are symlinked or copied somewhere in a `$HOME` directory.
-See [install.sh](./install.sh) file as a primer.

-[macos.sh](./macos.sh) file sets up various system-level MacOS settings which are managed through the `defaults` CLI.
-It takes care about such aspects as a keyboard, mouse and trackpad, dock and dashbard, power management, Finder app, and others.

-[brew.sh](./brew.sh) file enumerates installed CLI and GUI apps that are managed through the `brew` package manager.

 ## Terminal and shell

 - [tmux](https://github.com/tmux/tmux) running inside [iTerm2](https://iterm2.com/)